-Jonathan (Jonny) Hughes is currently the CEO of WCMC, UN Environment Programme World Conservation Monitoring Centre, based in Cambridge.
-Prior to this Jonny was the CEO of the Scottish Wildlife Trust for 5 years having previously worked for the Woodland Trust and Westminster City Council.
+Jonathan (Jonny) Hughes is currently the CEO of WCMC at UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) based in Cambridge, UK.
+Prior to this Jonny was CEO of the Scottish Wildlife Trust having previously worked for the Woodland Trust and Westminster City Council.

 Liz is a charity sector professional with a wealth of experience in fundraising and management roles in sectors including: health, social welfare, disability and sensory impairment, volunteering and housing/homelessness.
 Liz specialises in statutory, trust and lottery fundraising and creating and maintaining long term relationships.